adrixo/ads-benchmark/CASE_STUDY.md

 ### Algorithms & Method

-TBC
+**Tested Combinations** (8 total = 2 scoring × 4 allocation):

+**Scoring Methods**:
+1. **Bayesian**: Samples CVR from Beta(α,β) distribution → derives CPA.
+Accounts for uncertainty.
+2. **Baseline**: Samples CPA from Normal(μ, 0.5σ).
+Simple noise around historical CPA.

+**Allocation Methods**:
+1. **Square Normalization**: allocation ∝ score³ (aggressive - favors winners heavily)
+2. **Simple Normalization**: allocation ∝ score (proportional distribution)
+3. **Weighted Round Robin**: Iterative chunk allocation (ensures all get chances)
+4. **Softmax Exploration**: Softmax on (score + exploration_bonus) (balances exploit/explore)

+**Robustness**: Each combination runs **500 times** with different random seeds.
+Results are averaged to eliminate noise and ensure statistical validity.
+Each campaign HAS NOT A COMMON TRUE CPC/CVR that generates actual clicks/conversions. (required following steps)

+**Simulation Setup**: The allocator only sees historical data and must estimate future performance.

+# Results

 # Limitations

-- The inner empiric campaign in real life can vary over time so results are highly dependant on the knowledge of how that works
+- **The inner empiric campaign in real life can vary over time so results are highly dependant on the knowledge of how that works**
 - we assume conversions are immediate for the scope of this project
 - Be careful with the beta and alfa, long running campaigns need to keep a window over the clicks / conversions

-- Primitive obsession: one of the problem of the solution delivered is that it passes a lot of unkown (list, float float) through parameters which reduces readability
+- Primitive obsession: one of the problem of the solution delivered is that it passes a lot of unkown (list, float float) through parameters which reduces readability.

-1. create metrics for all campagins and each campaign

-2. create a metric average of running that execution n times

-3. create a system that executes all different budgets / allocators and creates a plot that compares those

-4. assume inner state
+    - despite is better to have it sofly typed to ease usage of LLM